 Rebates and Concessions The Act allows Councils to grant a rebate or concession in relation to any rate or charge to assist the proper development of all or part of the municipal district, preserve buildings or places that are of historical or environmental interest, or to restore or maintain buildings or places of historical, environmental, architectural or scientific importance.
-Banyule does not offer any council rebates Special Rates and charges A special rate or charge may be declared for purposes of: Defraying any expenses or Repaying with interest any advance made or debt incurred or loan raised by Council.
-Banyule levies special rates and charges for promotional and marketing activities to assist Retail associations and for street and drainage construction.
+Banyule does not offer any general council rebates.
+Special Rates and charges A special rate or charge may be declared for purposes of: Defraying any expenses or Repaying with interest any advance made or debt incurred or loan raised by Council.
+Banyule levies special rates and charges for promotional and marketing activities to assist retail associations, for street and drainage construction and to install solar panels for older ratepayers.
 Cultural and Recreational Lands In accordance with the Cultural and Recreational Lands Act 1963 Council may levy an amount in lieu of rates on properties that meet the definition of cultural and recreational lands.
 Banyule does levy an amount in lieu of rates for cultural & recreational using the following methodology: In Use Value X (Residential Improved rate X Questionnaire Weighting) X 65% (Council Services available to the entity).
+Electricity Generation Lands An amount payable in lieu of rates may be levied under the Electricity Industry Act 2000 .
+This amount is agreed upon between the generator and the council There are no lands where electricity is generated in a manner and volume where this provision currently applies in Banyule.
+Cladding rectification charge A Council may enter into a cladding rectification agreement in respect of rateable land with an existing building on it, to fund works that rectify fire-prone cladding.
+The costs are then recovered through a charge on the property Council has not received any requests for a cladding rectification agreement.